Fluidification of entanglements by a DNA bending protein

-To further characterise the viscoelastic properties of the system, we use the generalised Stokes-Einstein relation (GSER) to compute the complex stress modulus~\cite{Mason2000} (see SI).
-The control sample (pure solution of \ldna at $1.5$ mg/ml) displays a pronounced viscoelasticity, with a relaxation time $\tau \simeq 10$ seconds and a high-frequency elastic plateau on the order of $G^\prime_p \simeq 1$ Pa, in agreement with the values previously obtained via microrheology~\cite{Zhu2008,Teixeira2007} and bulk rheology~\cite{Banik2021} on similar samples (Fig.~\ref{fig:panel-ihf-conc}d).
-Introducing IHF at physiological stoichiometries significantly affects the rheology of the solution by both decreasing the relaxation timescale, which becomes $\tau \simeq 1$ second at 1:100 IHF:DNAbp (Fig.~\ref{fig:panel-ihf-conc}d,e), and decreasing the elastic plateau to $G_p \simeq 0.3$ Pa (Fig.~\ref{fig:panel-ihf-conc}f).\\ The elastic plateau $G_p$ is related to the number of entanglements as~\cite{Doi1988} $Z = L/L_e = 5 M G_p/(4 \rho N_A k_B T)$, with $\rho=1.5$ mg/ml and $M= 48,502 \times 650$ g/mol the molecular weight of $\lambda$DNA.
-We measure $G_p$ as the value of $G^\prime$ at the largest frequency (50 Hz) sampled in this work.
-For our control, \ldna at 1.5 mg/ml, we find $G_p = 1.23$ Pa yielding $Z \simeq 13$ or $L_{e,0} \simeq 3,700$ bp $\simeq 1.2$ $\mu$m, in line with the one estimated for eukaryotic genomes~\cite{Rosa2008}. \\ On the other hand, by introducing IHF at 1:100 DNA bp we find that the elastic plateau yields a significantly larger entanglement length $L_{e} \simeq 15,300$ bp $\simeq 5.2$ $\mu$m, corresponding to $Z \simeq 3.1$.
-We highlight that while the diffusion coefficient of the beads and the viscous and elastic moduli depend on the length of the polymers in solution, the entanglement length $L_e$ does not, and it is only dependent on the polymer concentration and the stiffness of the chains~\cite{Everaers2004,Uchida2008}.
-For this reason we can extrapolate our results to infer the level of entanglement in \textit{E. coli} if no NAP or other packaging protein is present, i.e. $Z_0 \simeq L_{\rm genome}/L_{e,0} \simeq 1,200$.
-In turn, this implies that the expected relaxation timescale without any DNA organising protein (or topoisomerase) should be of the order of $\sim \tau_0 Z_0^3 \simeq 55$ years, considering a microscopic disentanglement time of order $\tau_0 = 1$ second (a typical relaxation time for solutions of marginally entangled DNA solutions with $Z \simeq 1$~\cite{Zhu2008}).
-It is thus clear that the bacterial nucleoid would not be able to undergo replication and segregation unaided by NAPs and topoisomerase proteins, as similarly argued for eukaryotic chromosomes~\cite{Rosa2008}.
-Note that in Fig.~\ref{fig:panel-ihf-conc}c,e,f we have indicated the two biologically relevant stoichiometries in \textit{E. coli} growing and stationary phases as ``ECGP'' and ``ECSP''.\\
+On the other hand, by introducing IHF at 1:100 DNA bp we find that the elastic plateau yields a significantly larger entanglement length $L_{e} \simeq 15,300$ bp $\simeq 5.2$ $\mu$m, corresponding to $Z \simeq 3.1$.
+We highlight that while the diffusion coefficient of the beads and the viscous and elastic moduli depend on the length of the polymers in solution, the entanglement length $L_e$ does not, and it only depends on polymer concentration and stiffness~\cite{Everaers2004,Uchida2008}.
+Thus, we can extrapolate our results to infer the level of entanglement in {\textit E. coli} if no NAP or other packaging protein is present as $Z_0 \simeq L_{\rm genome}/L_{e,0} \simeq 1,200$.
+This implies that the expected relaxation timescale in absence of NAPs should be $\sim \tau_0 Z_0^3 \simeq 55$ years, considering a microscopic disentanglement time of order $\tau_0 = 1$ second (a typical relaxation time for solutions of marginally entangled DNA solutions with $Z \simeq 1$~\cite{Zhu2008}).
+It is thus clear that the bacterial nucleoid would not be able to undergo segregation unaided by NAPs and other organising proteins.
+Note that in Fig.~\ref{fig:panel-ihf-conc}c,e,f we have indicated the two biologically relevant stoichiometries in {\textit E. coli} growing and stationary phases as ``ECGP'' and ``ECSP''.